charlynebuerki/swiss_co-circulating_viruses/ingest/README.md

 This is the adapted ingest pipeline for mpox virus sequences to HPIV-3 sequences.

 Of note, one needs the reference genome in data/references/.
-To do so, you need to first run a script (tbd)
+You also need the annotated gff3 file of that genome.
+To create it, you can run this script [generate_from_genbank.py](bin/generate_from_genbank.py) manually.
+Once you have acquired these files, you may run the ingest pipeline.

 ## Software requirements